dougabugg/python-recursive-descent-parser/README.md

  * **`EndOfStream`** matches the end of the stream (skipping whitespace).

 `Terminal`, `Regex`, and `EndOfStream` have an `ignore_whitespace` flag (default true) if they should skip spaces and line breaks before trying to match. `Terminal` and `Regex` have an `ignore_token` flag which prevents a `Token` node from being generated.
 There is also a helper method called `Option` which is equivalent to `Repeat(rule, 0, 1)`.

+The method `use_explicit_new_lines` is used to change the behavior of the `ignore_whitespace` flag, and operates on a global flag variable.
+Calling it with no parameters (or `None`) returns the current value, and passing `True` or `False` modifies it.
+By default, the flag is set to `False`, and when ignoring whitespace, the new line character will also be ignored.
+With `True`, you must specify new lines explicitly in your rules, they will not be ignored like other whitespace.

 The nodes returned by `match` are the raw, unmasked `BaseNode` objects.
 A node is either a `Node` or a `Token`.
 A `Node` has an `offset`, a `name`, and a list of child `nodes`.
 A `Token` has an `offset` and a `value` which is the matched text from the source. `Token` is only generated by the `Terminal` and `Regex` rules, and `Node` is only generated by `Rule`.